KenT2/pipresents-gtk/README.md

 Packages requiring pip must be installed in a virtual environment.

-         python3 -m pip install DRV2605 (if you require haptic output and the DRV2605 I/O plugin) sudo pip3 install evdev  (if you are using the input device I/O plugin)
+         python3 -m pip install DRV2605 (if you require haptic output and the DRV2605 I/O plugin)

 Download Pi Presents GTK